greenbone/python-gvm/docs/usage.rst

 With this simple addition you will be able to debug ssh connection problems already.
-But what if a response didn't contain the expected data and you need to know which command has been send to the server in detail.
+But what if a response didn't contain the expected data and you need to know which command has been send to the server in detail?
 In this case it is necessary to wrap the actual connection in a :py:class:`DebugConnection <gvm.connections.DebugConnection>` class.